-- 1. "Gender expression" means a person's gender-related appearance or behavior, or the perception of such appearance or behavior, whether or not stereotypically associated with the person's sex assigned at birth. - 2.
-"Gender identity" means each person's internal understanding of their gender, or the perception of a person's gender identity, which may include male, female, a combination of male and female, neither male nor female, a gender different from the person's sex assigned at birth, or transgender.
+- 1. Service in the uniformed services includes service in the uniformed services as defined in the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), as well as state military and naval service. - 2.
+"Pregnancy" includes pregnancy, childbirth, and medical conditions related to pregnancy, and childbirth. - 3.
+"Gender expression" means a person's gender-related appearance or behavior, or the perception of such appearance or behavior, whether or not stereotypically associated with the person's sex assigned at birth. - 4.
+"Gender identity" means each person's internal understanding of their gender, or the perception of a person's gender identity, which may include male, female, a combination of male and female, neither male nor female, a gender different from the person's sex assigned at birth, or transgender. - 5.
+"Medical condition" means either any health impairment related to or associated with a diagnosis of cancer or health impairments related to genetic characteristics.